c1au6i0/muaydata/content/about.md

 menu: "main"
 weight: 50

-# you can close something for this content if you open it in config.toml.
 comment: false
 mathjax: false
 ---

-Sono un farmacologo comportamentale appassionato di data science e *R*.
-Vivo nella città di Frank Zappa e Dwight Schultz.
+I am a behavioral pharmacologist by training and *R* and data enthusiast.
+I live in the city of the late Edgar and of Dwight Schultz.

-Questo sito è stato construito in *R Studio* con *R Markdown*, *R blogdown*, *Hugo*.
+This blog was built in *R Studio* using *R Markdown*, *R blogdown* and *Hugo*.